mattwoodley/Sports_News_Editor_App/sports_news_full_stack_app/documentation/instructions.md

 For the front end of the website, users should be able to:

 - View a list of articles, ordered by date.
 (Newest first!)
-- Filter articles based on catagory
+- Filter articles based on category
 - Click through to the full story

 (Each Article might have a headline, summary paragraph, and the full story along with the journalist who wrote it - and any other fields you want to add.)